rushabh-mehta/nlp_day_02_project/q03_LDA/README.md

 ## Write a function `q03_LDA` that :
 - Makes use of output data from `q02_count_vectorizer_for_LDA` question.
-- Fits the lda model to output matix of the previous question.
+- Fits the lda model to output matrix of the previous question.